 Mark Ruffalo: We protect us.
 WE do.

 Barbara Lucas: That’s actor Mark Ruffalo.
 I’m watching a Youtube trailer for the new movie “Dark Waters.”
-He’s playing Rob Billot, the lawyer who’s been taking on manufacturers of PFAS chemicals.
-Here’s the real-life Rob Billot, at a panel I attended on PFAS, in Flint, 2018.
+He’s playing Rob Bilott, the lawyer who’s been taking on manufacturers of PFAS chemicals.
+Here’s the real-life Rob Bilott, at a panel I attended on PFAS, in Flint, 2018.

 Mark Ruffalo: You knew, and still you did nothing.